tesu/PennyPincher/README.md

 |`/penny verbose`|Toggles whether to print to chat when a price to copied.|enabled|
 |`/penny help`|Displays the list of commands.||

+## Changelog
-Note that `/penny alwayson` has been renamed to `/penny` as of version 1.1.0.0
+1.2.0.0: `/penny hq` has been replaced with smarter behavior (checking if the item you're listing is HQ or not) 1.1.0.0: `/penny alwayson` has been renamed to `/penny`